 “I like your Christ.
 I do not like your Christians.
 Your Christians are so unlike your Christ.”

-Whether or not that statement was ever really made by Gandhi, it sums up what many of us today feel about modern Christianity, which (at least here in the States) has become associated with false fronts (like the Respect Life license plates), wealth, intolerance, and retribution… to the point that Jesus today would almost certainly distance himself from many aspects of the religion that’s evolved in his name.
+Whether or not that statement was ever really made by Gandhi, it sums up what many of us today feel about modern Christianity, which (at least here in the States) has become associated with false fronts (like the Respect Life license plates), wealth, intolerance, retribution, fear, and gun ownership… to the point that Jesus today would almost certainly distance himself from many aspects of the religion that’s evolved in his name.